 Martin & Serene Mazor Kiddush Fund—This fund was established by Lorna and Harry Kniaz in memory of Lorna’s parents Serene and Martin Mazor.
 The earnings are to be used in the operating budget to cover expenses of weekly Kiddushim which are not covered by sponsorships and to make sure that a variety of foods are provided to cover all dietary needs.

-Social Action Fund—This fund is under the control of the Social Action Committee.
+Judith and Daniel Pierotti Social Justice Fund — This fund is under the control of the Social Justice Committee.
 It supports the projects of the committee, as well as other organizations and initiatives at the discretion of the committee.
 In any given fiscal year, the committee may authorize use of funds totalling up to 20% of the balance of the fund as of September 1 of that year.

 Shirley Epstein Fund—This fund is named for Shirley Epstein, one of the Setlick sisters who were original members of Beth Israel.
 All the donations made to the fund are used in the operating budget to pay for kitchen and kiddush supplies.